KBoffi/phase-0-tracks/web_dev/jquery/notes.md

 https://www.w3schools.com/jquery/
 (Examples, tests, references)
+* Playing with code examples here was a huge help.
+Might be best to start with this next time.
+W3schools also has consistently clear and readable documentation.

 https://www.youtube.com/watch?v=hMxGhHNOkCU
 (8 mins, can watch in its entirety)
+* This video was surprisingly the most helpful of all my resources.
+I found the text and tutorialspoint pretty difficult to digest, but watching the video last helped me put it all together.

 https://www.youtube.com/playlist?list=PL3877C5434C042349
 (a series of mid-length videos to pick and choose from)